-2.2.1 Avoid and minimise native vegetation removal
+2.2.1 Avoid and minimise requirement

 Native vegetation removal must be avoided whenever possible.
 Impacts to native vegetation that cannot be avoided must be to the minimum extent necessary.
 This ensures the impacts on existing biodiversity values are kept to a minimum.